yshalsager/personal_website/content/en/posts/using-parsel-instead-of-beautiful-soup-for-web-scraping/index.md

 [Web scraping](https://en.wikipedia.org/wiki/Web_scraping) is an automated process to extract data from web page, and since [Python](https://www.python.org/) is one the most popular programming languages it's common to see people use it for doing web scraping tasks like me :)

 For a long time, I have been using [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/) to extract data from web pages' HTML markup, it's popular, easy, robust, and battle-tested library for navigating, searching, and modifying the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) tree.
-But, recently I came across [Parsel](https://github.com/scrapy/parsel), another HTML parsing library which supports [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath) selectors, which is missing in Beautiful Soup, and I was in need of using something that can extract data from HTML using XPath (rather than [Scrapy](https://scrapy.org/), funny enough, later I knew that Scrapy uses Parsel under the hood :D), so I decided to get it a try.
+But, recently I came across [Parsel](https://github.com/scrapy/parsel), another HTML parsing library that supports [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath) selectors, which is missing in Beautiful Soup, and I was in need of using something that can extract data from HTML using XPath (rather than [Scrapy](https://scrapy.org/), funny enough, later I knew that Scrapy uses Parsel under the hood :D), so I decided to get it a try.

 ## Thoughts and Tricks After Usage